Kathy Hamilton

 Personal Statement

 I joined the University of Strathclyde in 2006.
-I’m currently a professor in the Department of Marketing.
+I’m currently a Professor in the Department of Marketing.
+I am also Associate Director (challenge pathways and postdoctoral fellows) with the Scottish Graduate School of Social Sciences (SGSSS).

-I am an Associate Editor for the Journal of Marketing Management and on the editorial board for Marketing Theory and Social Business.
-I am co-chair of the Consumer research with Social Impact Special Interest Group within the Academy of Marketing.
+I am co-chair of the Consumer Research with Impact for Society (CRIS) Special Interest Group within the Academy of Marketing.
 I am also part of the organising committee for the biennial Interpretive Consumer Research (ICR) seminars (part of the European Institute for Advanced Studies in Management).

 Research Interests